darthinvader/daggerheart-tools/memory-bank/activeContext.md

 Changes implemented (recent):

-- Per-id character sheet at `src/routes/characters/$id.tsx` composed from modular cards (SummaryStats, ResourcesCard, CoreScoresCard, ConditionsCard, IdentityCard, TraitsCard, ClassCard) with per-id localStorage persistence.
+- Per-id character sheet at `src/routes/characters/$id.tsx` composed from modular cards (SummaryStats, ResourcesCard, CoreScoresCard, ConditionsCard, IdentityCard, TraitsCard, ClassCard, DomainsCard) with per-id localStorage persistence.
 - Identity and Class/Subclass editors implemented as lazy-loaded Drawers (RHF + zod), with Save/Cancel and safe-area aware footers.
 - `/characters/new` generates a UUID and redirects to `/characters/$id`; characters index lists entries and links to New.
 - Mobile: Ensured drawers appear above the MobileNavBar by lowering navbar z-index to `z-40` and keeping drawers at `z-50`; confirmed footer safe-area padding prevents action buttons from being obscured.
 - Global bottom padding remains on `<main>` to avoid overlap with the navbar; drawers sized with 100dvh.
-- Typecheck and build pass consistently (chunk-size warnings accepted for now).
+- Typecheck/build/tests pass consistently (chunk-size warnings accepted for now).

 We're focused on the core data models and validation schemas, while incrementally wiring the mobile-first character sheet with modular components and drawer editors.